AlphaHydrae/blog/source/_posts/2012-08-08-logwatch-how-to-add-a-service.markdown

 LogFile = my-backup
 {% endcodeblock %}

-Finally, you must write a script to parse the log files.
+Finally, you need a script to parse the log files.
 I’ve seen a lot of examples in perl, but I prefer bash for simple scripts.
 Note that the script has the same name as the service file.

 {% codeblock lang:bash %}
 #!/usr/bin/env bash